konradhalas/dacite/README.md

 transform whole collection or `T` to transform each item.

 To target all types use `Any`.
-Targeting collections without their sub-types will target all collections of those types.
+Targeting collections without their sub-types will target all collections of those types, such as `List` and `Dict`.

 ```python
 @dataclass